ACT — Trinsic

 Leaves on a stream

 Imagine you are sitting beside a slow-moving stream.
 Leaves drift past on the surface.
 For each thought that arises, place it on a leaf and watch it float downstream.
 You are not the leaf.
-You are not even the stream.
 You are the one sitting on the bank, watching.

-When you notice you have been swept into the stream, when you have become absorbed in the thought rather than watching it, that moment of noticing is itself the practice.
-Gently return to the bank and resume watching.
+When you notice you have been swept into the stream — when you've become absorbed in the thought rather than watching it — that moment of noticing is itself the practice.
+Gently return to the bank.

 Sit quietly for a moment.
 Let thoughts arise naturally.
 Each one gets a leaf.